Company / Organization Overview

 Ariane Next / Future Launcher: Studies for a next-generation reusable European launcher underway.
 A full development program would be a multi-billion-euro, decade-long commitment.

-MaiaSpace: ArianeGroup subsidiary developing Maïa — a small reusable launcher targeting the growing small satellite market, with planned first flight in the late 2020s.
+MaiaSpace: ArianeGroup subsidiary developing Maïa — a small partially reusable launcher targeting the small satellite market, with the first flight from Kourou's ELS pad targeted for 2026.

 Key Risks & Challenges